chichiwang/notes/paradigms/overview/README.md

   * This is an example of an object with named state

 Abstract data types with named state and declarative objects can also be useful, but are less used in current langauges.

+### Polymorphism And The Responsability Principle
+The second-most important principle of *object-oriented* programming, after data abstraction, is *polymorphism*.
+In reality: an entity is *polymorphic* if it can take on different forms.
+In programming: an entity is *polymorphic* if it can take arguments of different types.

+This ability is very important for organizing large programs so that the responsibilities of the program's design are concentrated in well-defined places instead of being spread out over the whole program.

+If a program works with one data abstraction as argument, it can work with another *if* the other has the same interface.

+All [four approaches to data abstraction](#objects-and-abstract-data-types) support polymorphism, but it is particularly simple for objects.
+This is one reason for the success of *object-oriented* programming.

+Each entity in a *polymorphic* system is responsible for implementation details of its API.

 ---
 WIP - Incomplete notes